meln-ds/advent-of-code-2020/README.md

 # advent-of-code-2020
-Code written to participate in Advent of Code 2020
+This repo hosted my code submissions to Advent of Code 2020.